EllDy96/Synesthetic/README.md

 ### Frontend (Javascript)
 We visualize in a different way:
 * Rhythms: since polyrhythms are supported, each rhythm can be associated to a different geometric figure.
 The figures appear and pulsate following their relative rhythm
-* Harmony: associated to the colors of the background and of other elements.